 This moist chocolate orange cake recipe is made even easier thanks to boxed cake mix, orange extracts, and zest working to create an aromatic and flavorful cake worthy of licking the plate clean after.

-If you’re looking for a cake that is as elegant as it is easy, this one is it.
-It’s so simple and easy to make and tastes so incredibly good.
-The orange isn’t overpowering and is just visible enough that you can notice its presence.
+If you're looking for a cake that is as elegant as it is easy, this one is it.
+This chocolate and orange cake is so simple and easy to make and tastes so incredibly good.
+The orange isn't overpowering and is just visible enough that you can notice its presence.

-That said the orange flavor is a bit stronger the next day, once it has time to concentrate and as such, I recommend making the cake a day before for the most fabulous of results.
+That said the orange flavor is a bit stronger the next day, once it has time to concentrate and as such, I recommend making this choc orange cake a day before for the most fabulous of results.

 Water: Boxed cake mixes often request water to help them out.
 You could use the amount requested per box.

 Vegetable Oil: This is the fat that is needed in boxed cakes to make it moist.
 Your boxed cake mix will say how much oil to use, but melted butter could be used too.

 Eggs: We need eggs to help bind the cake mix together and create a nice cakey texture.